ianfhunter/ianfhunter.github.io/_tabs/about.md

 # Working Life
-Ian has a MSc(Ind) and BA(Mod) in Computer Science from Trinity College Dublin.
+Ian has a M.Sc. and B.A. in Computer Science from Trinity College Dublin.

-They have been working in NPU Architecture teams since 2015 in significant roles at Intel (Movidius) and AMD (Xilinx).
+They have been working in NPU/GPU Architecture teams since 2015 in senior roles at Intel (Movidius) and AMD (Xilinx).

 For more up-to-date information, visit their <a href="https://www.linkedin.com/in/ianfhunter/">LinkedIn</a> or view their <a href="http://www.ianhunter.ie/autoCV">Resume</a>